Megadimension Neptunia VII: Hyperdimension Neptunia G: The Golden Leaders, Reconstructors of Gamindustri

 Several days later, the CPUs hold a meeting to discuss the CPU Shift Period which is now in full effect.
-Vicious slander pollutes the media and internet regarding the CPUs, resulting in Shares disappearing at an alarming rate.
-The CPUs agree to work together to unite Gamindustri and regain public faith by hosting a week-long festival.
-The festival proves largely successful until the final day when the CPUs hold a friendly battle tournament.
-The tournament is interrupted by a mysterious 4-person group known as Gold Third who challenges and swiftly defeats the CPUs.
-After their humiliating defeat, the world is engulfed in an ominous white light.
+Shares are disappearing rapidly, and the CPUs will host a festival to regain public faith.
+A festival event is interrupted by a mysterious 4-person group known as Gold Third.
+They swiftly defeats the CPUs, and the world is engulfed in a white light.

-The CPUs awaken several days later in their respective nations, only to find that the public have forgotten them and each of the four members of Gold Third now rule the four nations.
+The CPUs awaken several days later, only to find that the public have forgotten them and each of the four members of Gold Third now rule the four nations.
 The CPUs each return to their respective Basilicoms (CPU Headquarters) followed by the CPU candidates to assess each nation's situation.
 Though they attempt to keep in contact by cell-phone, networks prove unstable.
 Vicious new monsters have also been reported throughout Gamindustri, as well as four mysterious golden towers.